VA Financial HardshipUpdated: October 31, 2020

 What happens if a veteran cannot afford to make co-payments for VA healthcare?
-There are many reasons why it may be difficult to find the money for these crucial payments for care; an unexpected loss of income, increasing property taxes or other monthly expenses, changes in circumstance including death of a wage earner, loved one, or household member, etc.
+There are many reasons why it may be difficult to find the money for these crucial payments for care; an unexpected loss of income, increasing property taxes or other monthly expenses, changes in circumstances including death of a wage earner, loved one, or household member, etc.

 No matter what the cause of an inability to make these co-payments, there is help available.
 The Department of Veterans Affairs official site reminds those using the VA healthcare system that no matter what the reason for financial hardship, those affected should reach out to the VA as soon as possible.